mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/How-Tos/Joomla/index.md

 ![MAMP](/en/MAMP-Mac/How-Tos/Joomla/MyWebsiteLink.png)

-The following fields are the default for the MAMP PRO MySQL installation, username: "root", password: "root", database host: "localhost"
+The "admin" is the administrator for this Joomla site.

 ![MAMP](/en/MAMP-Mac/How-Tos/Joomla/joomlaWizard1.png)

-Finish the Joomla installation process.
+Finish the Joomla installation process.The following fields are the default for the MAMP PRO MySQL installation, username: "root", password: "root", database host: "localhost".

 ![MAMP](/en/MAMP-Mac/How-Tos/Joomla/joomlaWizard2.png)